Facing Legal Threats and Withheld Salary After Resigning: How Should I Handle This?

 Shubham28031996

-I worked as Software Engineer in IT company.
+I worked as a Software Engineer in an IT company.
 I was already an experienced employee before joining the company and received no training.
-This company had got me signed 2 documents - an offer letter and a verification form.
-In offer letter, it’s written that obligation to be in the company is 12 months and in the verification form, it’s written I intend to be in the company for at least 18 months.
+This company had me sign two documents: an offer letter and a verification form.
+In the offer letter, it's written that the obligation to be in the company is 12 months, and in the verification form, it's stated that I intend to be in the company for at least 18 months.
 The service notice is mentioned as 3 months.

-I resigned from the company after 12 months and served 3 months notice period.
-But the company is saying my resignation is not accepted and I have to fulfil 18 months there.
-I told the company that I will not attend the company after the notice period and I did so.
-Now the company is threatening to sue me.
-They have held my 3 months salary and didn’t provide an experience letter.
+I resigned from the company after 12 months and served the 3-month notice period.
+However, the company is stating that my resignation is not accepted, and I have to fulfill 18 months there.
+I informed the company that I would not attend after the notice period, and I followed through.
+Now, the company is threatening to sue me.
+They have withheld my 3 months' salary and have not provided an experience letter.
 What should I do?

 Shubham28031996